August 4

 • When the person wakes up i.e. regains consciousness that is usually after 5 or in some cases 15 minutes, they might experience vomiting or nausea;

-• In case we are individuals that needed glucagon, we should consult our doctor and let him/her know about our situation and see what we can do to prevent future serious hypoglycemia.
+• In case we are individuals who need glucagon, we should consult our doctor and let him/her know about our situation and see what we can do to prevent future serious hypoglycemia.

 Do Not: